 I have heard that putting on a show is ‘the art of stopping people coughing’, and I do rather like the idea. ~ Derren Brown

-At the University of Pennsylvania I was privileged to study sociology with leading sociologists such as Philip Rieff and Elijah Anderson, yet would argue that the most astute sociologists in America today are Chris Rock and Aziz Ansari.
+At the University of Pennsylvania I was privileged to study sociology with leading sociologists such as Philip Rieff and Elijah Anderson, yet would argue that the most astute sociologist in America today is Dave Chappelle.

 I studied philosophy in graduate school, yet would argue that the scope and depth of Adele Van Reeth’s Les Nouveaux Chemins de la Connaissance podcasts are even more profound, poignant, provocative and pertinent than the writings of Slavoj Žižek and Frederic Jameson.

 When I teach “Cultivating Meaning and Happiness through Mindfulness and Yoga” at Esalen I often employ aural and visual games – such as the Thatcher Effect (below) – to demonstrate how our minds do not provide us with accurate representations of reality.